Associate Professor of New Testament

 Second Temple Judaism

-Family and Violence in the Bible
+War, family and violence in the Bible

 Caryn A. Reeder joined the Religious Studies department in 2007.
 She teaches New Testament Greek, Introduction to New Testament, and upper-division New Testament courses including Jesus and the Gospels, the Church in the New Testament, Paul and his Legacy, and Gender in Theological Perspective.
+Dr. Reeder also teaches in the Gender Studies program.

 Dr. Reeder grew up on a farm in central Illinois.
 Having failed to learn to drive a tractor, she went off to Augustana College, where she completed a B.A. in Psychology and Religious Studies.
 She worked as a staff member with the International Fellowship of Evangelical Students in Jerusalem before returning to graduate school to earn an M.A. in Biblical Studies at Wheaton College, and an M.Phil. in Old Testament and Ph.D. in New Testament at the University of Cambridge.